Rubber-Duck-999/HouseGuardServices/README.md

 * Graph
     * Generates graph for the temperature and speed
+* Mood
+    * Mood light for weather and time
 * Network Speed
     * Shows LED lights for speed
 * Notifier